Release Management

 Good news: There are a variety of tests that engineers run to do this — including user acceptance testing, validation testing, unit testing, integration testing, and smoke testing.

 Oftentimes, companies choose to test before production and during production.
-However, the majority of testing occurs before software goes live.
+However, the majority of testing occurs before the software goes live.

 5. Deploy